wuyongjianCODE/VLPMNuD/README.md

 cd sick/GLIP
 python setup.py develop
 ```
-3.[Optional] We recommend to install transformer libiary from source code , which enable us to change some function inside the transformer backbone.If you have installed transformer via pip and only want to reproduce the experiment result in our paper, you can also skip this step.This option is intended for further development.
+3.[Optional] We recommend to install ```transformers``` libiary from source code , which enable us to change some function inside the transformer backbone.If you have installed transformer via pip and only want to reproduce the experiment result in our paper, you can also skip this step.This option is intended for further development.
 You firstly need to uninstall transformer via pip or conda.
 Then:
 ```bash